mchevalier2/crestr/README.md

     #>  $ Taxon6: int  32 27 26 36 40 50 53 47 37 38 ...
     #>  $ Taxon7: int  1 0 0 0 0 0 0 0 0 0 ...

-For ech reconstruction, a proxy-species equivalency (‘pse’) table must be provided.
+For each reconstruction, a proxy-species equivalency (‘pse’) table must be provided.
 Here, with the 7 fake taxa, it looks like:

     crest_ex_pse